-Adam received his BA in English from Youngstown State University in 2010 and his MA in English with a concentration in Rhetoric and Composition from Florida Atlantic University in 2015.
-He began his PhD program in English (Rhetoric and Composition) at USF in the fall of 2017, and his research interests include composition history, theory, and pedagogy, as well as food & rhetoric and visual communication.
-Adam also serves as a Graduate Teaching Assistant for Composition I and II, as well as Professional Writing.
+Adam is from Northeast Ohio and received his BA in English from Youngstown State University in 2010.
+He further received his MA in English with a concentration in Rhetoric and Composition from Florida Atlantic University in 2015 and began his PhD program in English (Rhetoric and Composition) at USF in the fall of 2017.
+His research interests include digital rhetoric, composition theory and research, and multimodal composition.
+Adam serves as the Digital Learning Liaison for the First-Year Composition program and is researching how digital rhetorical assemblages within FYC affect student learning outcomes.

 Joshua Rea is currently a PhD candidate in the Rhetoric and Composition program at USF.
 He obtained his Master's in English from the University of Louisville.
 He is currently working on his dissertation, "The Fiery Furnaces of Hell": The Rhetoric of Place in Youngstown, Ohio.
 Joshua's work, which has been presented at multiple conferences and published in several edited collections, focuses mainly on space and place theories and digital rhetorics.

 My name is Kaelah Scheff and I’m gratified to join the USF’s English Department as

 a Graduate Assistant in the Rhetoric and Composition Program.
 I am originally from